michaeljones/sphinx-anode/README.rst

 A basic implementation of the directives is in place and working.

-The web page is still in development.
+The web page works and is useful but looks mighty ugly.

 Syntax
 ------